animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Last-minute, and with almost no notice, and without Niaz's approval, Chenliang wanted to allocate that Mechanical Engineering-work funding to someone else, due to me not providing enough publications in his Computer Vision group.
 Yes that funding that I helped earn — literally — through the programming and grant ideas and grant writing and grant diagrams, definitively leading and exceptionally implementing the AI side of the work on which all of the models were built and experiments were run, and with support and appreciation from the rest of the group as I taught them deep learning in each of our meetings every week, which included Chenliang.
 He'd given me no prior warning or indication of dissatisfaction.
 Quite the opposite actually.

-#

-There were further terrors at the University of Rochester Medical Center that I don't want to get into during a hospitalization at the time of Chenliang's advisorship.
-One of the easier ones to point out, that happened just before the geriatric unit transfer (referenced below) while I was in the open area filled with patients where I had to sleep in a chair with highly processed foods that cause eczema, drugs including benzos, and periodic clinical visits from clinicians who could've been mistaken for military interrogators, with other patients sleeping on mattresses or also in chairs, prior also to when they transferred me to the geriatric unit on a different floor, my big toe getting running over by the wheelchair I was in after they first brought me to the hospital in the lobby, me screaming out, hoping the nurse would care, and with the nurse rolling me off and other nurses all ignoring my screaming in pain and betrayal, as the one behind me kept wheeling me off, in what really hurt my toe (and surprisingly, didn't break it).
-TO DO: Describe this short vignette more believably (also stress: and their *only* reason for that hospitalization was that I wasn't eating enough)

-To do: Make a diagram specifically for geriatric hospitalization, with lobby wheelchair toe, open-area chair sleeping with processed eczema-causing food, more coerced benzos, interrogative military clinicians, and the fact that the only reason they had for that hospitalization was not eating enough (and perhaps that is databased in their records)

-I had to sleep in a chair for several nights in a shared open area filled with other patients while they neglected to transfer me to a room for days — or actually, like a week — with only scary clinical authorities who came around occasionally to interrogate me, drugs handed to me, and with food only that I was allergic to, while again in a psychotic state.

-That was the geriatric unit hospitalization, psychiatric wards were full, they kept me in an open-room with other patients, and then after like a week of me sleeping in a chair in those conditions they transferred me to a geriatric unit, with almost nobody my age and I thought I was in Hell.

 ### Comedic Aside: Sexier moments during Chenliang tenure:

 Got to message someone named Tayler a week after my Taylor-CAM paper who reached out to me on Facebook who turned out to be a cam-girl ([“Taylor-CAM”](https://arxiv.org/abs/2006.08601))… and wasn’t as reproducible as I would’ve liked (she was barren), she also rejected me a few times like the conferences that rejected me (including the first time after all positive reviews)!
 I never met her.